mergermarket/cdflow/guides/quick-start.md

         --boilerplate <boilerplate-repo> \
         --team <your-team>

-Note: if you are uncomfortable with downloading and running this script in a single step, it's also fine to download it and inspect it before running it.
+_**Note:** if you are uncomfortable with downloading and running this script in a single step, it's also fine to download it and inspect it before running it._

 Replace each of the parameter values as described:

-* *\<name-of-your-service>* - should be lower-case with words separated by hyphens (i.e. "kebab-case").
+* `<name-of-your-service>` - should be lower-case with words separated by hyphens (i.e. "kebab-case").
 The Mergermarket convention is to end services that are used by staff with "-admin", to end services used by subscribers with "-subscriber" and to end backend services with "-service".
-* *\<boilerplate-repo>* - the full git url starting "git@github.com:" or "https://github.com/" -  the protocol you chose here will be used to pull from the boilerplate, as well as to pull in platform config and to configure the remote that will be used for the service repo itself.
+* `<boilerplate-repo>` - the full git url starting "git@github.com:" or "https://github.com/" -  the protocol chosen here will be used to pull the boilerplate and platform config from Github.
+As well as configure the remote that will be used for the service repo itself.
-* *\<your-team>* - the name of the team exactly as it appears in Jenkins (check the URL in case there is an alias configured) and in the Github team.
+* `<your-team>` - the **exact** name of the team as it appears in Jenkins (check the URL in case there is an alias configured) and in the Github team.

 If the script completes successfully, you should now have the following: